 This “collective set and setting,” as Haroghson describes, “is composed by the society’s character, its knowledge and attitude towards the psychedelic experience, as well as by the physical and social settings provided in that society.”

 One of the more obvious cultural set-and-setting conditions that may shape one’s psychedelic experience is the social reality that they’re illegal—and in many places, highly stigmatized.
-It’s that feeling of going for a walk while peaking on mushrooms, and a stranger engages you in conversation.
+It’s that feeling of going for a walk while peaking on shrooms, and a stranger engages you in conversation.
 You begin to feel anxiety wash over you as you avert your gaze, hoping they aren’t able to interpret your dilated pupils and stilted conversation.

 How might that interaction feel different if spending a sunny Saturday on mushrooms was a legal and widely accepted thing to do?

 How Does Set and Setting Work?

 Set and setting are not unique to psychedelic experiences.
 One study, for example, described how set and setting affected an individual’s sense of religious mystique when experiencing nature in isolation.
 Obviously our internal state and external environment are the lenses through which we experience and process reality in any situation, but the reason set and setting are so frequently discussed with psychedelics is because these substances have a way of intensely amplifying those lenses.

 “LSD’s action is thus primarily not psychotomimetic, psychotherapeutic, creative, or even spiritual—but just what it is: mind-manifesting,” Hartoghson writes in his 2013 paper.
 “It acts as a mirror and magnifying glass to its user’s state of mind.
 If the state of that mind is anxious, LSD could easily function as an anxiety-inducing drug.
 If it is creative, then it could equally serve as a creativity enhancer.
 Should it be spiritual, then spirituality will be enhanced.”